redhat-openstack/openstack-puppet-modules/README.md

 WARNING: This feature is currently experimental.

-An optional class to configure incoming network ports on the host that are relevant to the cassandra installation.
+An optional class to configure incoming network ports on the host that are relevant to the Cassandra installation.
 If firewalls are being managed already, simply do not include this module in your manifest.

-IMPORTANT: The full list of what ports should be configured is assessed at evaluation time of the configuration.
+IMPORTANT: The full list of which ports should be configured is assessed at evaluation time of the configuration.
 Therefore if one is to use this class, it must be the final cassandra class included in the manifest.